powsybl/powsybl-tutorials/docs/loadflow.md

 ## Configure PowSyBl
 We have configured this tutorial to use a locally defined `config.yml` file.
-Edit the file named `config.yml` at the location `loadflow/src/main/resources`.
+Now you need to create this file at the location `loadflow/src/main/resources`.
 Start the configuration by writing:
 ```yaml
 load-flow: